 There are times when we hit a crisis or, indeed, one crisis after another.
-At these times when we might need help, but therapy is not such a good idea.
+At these times when we might most need help, therapy might not be the best ‘help’ available.

 Therapy, to be effective, requires some stability and a few moments within which we can reflect.
-It needs us to do small safe experiments and have time to collect the results.
+It needs us to do small safe experiments to foster our own chosen changes.
+We will need time to collect the results and make sense of them.

-When I am in crisis, I am not very well equipped to do many of these things.
-There are urgent things to do and safety may well feel a long way away.
+When I am in crisis, I am not very well equipped to take a long trip, maybe lasting weeks or months.
+There are urgent things to do this morning, and a place of safety may well feel a long way away.

 This is perverse, is it not?
-At a time when I may most need help, the service of well trained therapists, able to listen and guide, seems not suitable!
+At a time when I may most need help, the service of well-trained therapists, able to listen and guide, seems less suitable!

 So what can us ordinary folk do when a pal finds themselves in trouble?